Direct Payments

-Direct Payments are a way of arranging your Care and Support services.
-The direct payments can give you more independence, flexibility and choice over how your services are arranged and provided.
+Direct Payments are a way of arranging your Adult Social Care and support services.
+Direct Payments can give you more independence and flexibility.
+You can choose how your services are arranged and provided.

 Am I eligible for Direct Payments?

-Newcastle City Council will allocate you a Personal Budget to pay for your care and support.
-You can choose to receive this as a Direct Payment either into a separate bank account of your own or for it to be paid into an account with a payroll agency.
-This allows you to buy and arrange care and support services that meet your eligible needs yourself, instead of the council arranging them for you.
+Adult Social Care at Newcastle City Council will give you a Personal Budget to pay for your care and support.
+This allows you to buy and arrange your own care and support services.
+Instead of the council arranging services for you.

 What can Direct Payments be used for?

-• things that health services should provide like wheelchairs, medicines or pads for people who are incontinent
+• things that health services should provide like, wheelchairs, medicines or incontinence pads

 • things that the Council provides directly